Domestic Violence Lawyers In Lake County, Indiana

 What is a protective order?

 An order of protection is a serious order, and failure to comply with it will not be taken lightly.
 You might face criminal charges if you fail to adhere to the guidelines listed within the order, especially if your actions include harassing or further harming the petitioner.
-Note that sometimes, these orders of protection are granted for things like killing or abusing an animal without provocation or justification, for the purposes of intimidating, terrorizing, coercing, or threatening a family member.
+Note that sometimes, these orders of protection are granted for things like killing or abusing an animal without provocation or justification, for the purposes of intimidating, terrorizing, coercing or threatening a family member.
+WE can help use these laws to protect your family.

 If you are accused of domestic violence, you should reach out to an experienced attorney right away to help you handle these charges.
 Funk & Wendlinger, LLC, is home to experienced attorneys who are happy to help you with your case.
-Give us a call today, and let us help.
+Give us a call today at 219-865-0002 or send an email, and let us help.